-In Year 7 and Year 8 all boys are taught French.
-In Year 8 they can then opt for German or Spanish in addition to French.
+In year 7 boys choose two languages from French, German and Spanish, and they continue with both until the end of year 8.
 At the end of Year 8 students can choose whether to continue with two languages (ie French and German or French and Spanish) or just to continue with one language for IGCSE (French, German or Spanish).
 At least one Modern Foreign Language is compulsory for IGCSE.

 Areas covered include Home and abroad; Education and employment; House, home and daily routine; The modern world and the environment and Social activities, fitness and health.

 Listening (25%): - tasks include completing a grid, multiple choice, box ticking, true or false

 Reading and Writing (50%): - reading will involve similar tasks to listening.
 Two writing tasks – one short (50 words), one longer (150 words).

 Speaking (25%): - talk about a picture that you have chosen followed by a discussion on the wider topic area.
 Then two conversations on other topic areas.